Dr-Passmore/hobby-blog/blog/2023-09-15-Youtube-Subtitle-Generation.md

 ## Set up

 ### API

+The Speech to Text API used in this project is [`Leopard`](https://console.picovoice.ai/) by Picovoice.
+The free tier allows for 25 hours of audio to be processed per month and runs locally.
+Additional infomormation can be found in their [`Leopard Speech-to-Text`](https://picovoice.ai/docs/leopard/) doc.

 To support the user friendly design, I have included a check to see if the config file exists (`config.ini`).
 If the config files does not exist then a user interface is opened to enable easy input of the API key.

 ```python
 configFile = os.path.exists('config.ini')